-If the resistance is HIGHER than the indicated high resistance limits this indicates a damaged mat.
-You will need to locate the damage and cut the mat off at that point & reinsulate the ends.
-If you cannot visually locate the damage, you will need to discard the mat and purchase a new one.
+If the resistance is HIGHER than the indicated high resistance limits this indicates a mat was damaged during the installation process.
+You will need to replace the mat.
+Be extremely careful in removing the flooring to access the damaged mat so as not to damage adjacent mats.